Hayfever (allergic rhinitis)

 How do I find out what causes my allergies?

-The skin test involves placing extracts of potential allergens in a grid on your arm or back, and then pricking your skin so the extract can enter the outer layer of skin (epidermis).
+The skin test involves placing extracts of potential allergens in a grid on your arm or back, and then pricking your skin so the extract can enter the outer layer of skin or epidermis.
 Those areas that become red and itchy indicate which substances trigger a defensive (allergic) response by your immune system.

 Your doctor may recommend a blood test to check the levels of antibodies produced by the immune system.
 Elevated levels of certain antibodies can identify particular allergies.